sharpedmimishee/schematics/README.md

 Doughnut Texture by thesharpcell(sharpedmimishee)
 Input Text Texture by thesharpcell(sharpedmimishee)
 Pen Texture by thesharpcell(sharpedmimishee)
-A new theme Audio by thesharpcell(sharpedmimishee)
+A new theme by thesharpcell(sharpedmimishee)
-A new theme Audio too slow by thesharpcell(sharpedmimishee)
+A new theme too slow by thesharpcell(sharpedmimishee)
-A new theme Audio with koto by thesharpcell(sharpedmimishee)
+A new theme Audio with by thesharpcell(sharpedmimishee)
-A decline era Audio by thesharpcell(sharpedmimishee)
+A decline era by thesharpcell(sharpedmimishee)
+Repetitive by thesharpcell(sharpedmimishee)
-Untitled Audio by the flipper cell
+Untitled by the flipper cell
 - Terms: copyright free, (can be used commercial use. guarantee nothing. also, if you would like to list them in credits, please list them.)

 Libraries
 macroquad.rs (https://github.com/not-fl3/macroquad/)